-Moving to Mauritius from South Africa allows you to enjoy island life just a four-hour flight from Johannesburg and five hours from Cape Town, live in a safe environment and work in a business and investment-friendly country in Africa.
+Moving to Mauritius allows you to enjoy island life with air connectivity to the rest of the world daily and just five hours from South Africa, live in a safe environment and work in a business and investment-friendly country in Africa.

 Read on to learn everything you need to know if you’re considering your options to invest in or relocate to Mauritius, an island steeped in history, surrounded by the Indian Ocean and where the sun shines most days of the year.